 What Gets Measured, Gets Managed

+Companies rely on software to run key aspects of their businesses.
+Given this, it is important that applications are fast, efficient, and reliable.
 Making decisions without clear information about how your software is working is a recipe for trouble.
-Customers are frustrated by slow, buggy interactions and critical business processes fail, sometimes without employees even knowing.
+Customers are frustrated by slow, buggy interactions and critical business processes fail, sometimes without engineers even knowing.